tcirwin/MSLabel/README.md

-MSLabel is a custom UILabel that allows you to specify LineHeight and Anchor point.
+MSLabel is a custom UILabel that allows you to specify LineHeight and Anchor point, but it inherits from UILabel so you can use it in conjunction with the storyboard.
-There is another custom UILabel that supports line heights here: https://github.com/Tuszy/MTLabel It works great, except it uses coreText so it won't work on iOS < v3.2 MSLabel doesn't use coreText and simply overrides drawRect.

 How To Use
 ----------